Brunch for a bunch is easy when you make a 9x13 pan of quiche to feed the hungry crowd.

 Line your 9x13 pan with parchment paper.
-This isn't strictly necessary, but it helps the entire quiche come out cleanly.
+This isn't strictly necessary, but it helps the entire quiche come out cleanly and easily.

 Roll out pie crust to fit in the pan.
 This is my favorite pie crust recipe, plus my favorite vodka technique for a tender, perfect crust.
 When I'm making quiche, I just eliminate the sugar.